whatyouhide/whatyouhide.github.io/content/posts/2015-06-19-handling-tcp-connections-in-elixir/index.md

 As you probably know, the `handle_call/3` callback in a GenServer doesn't have to return a result to the client right away: it can return a `{:noreply, state}` tuple and then reply to the client using [`GenServer.reply/2`][docs-genserver-reply/2].

-This is exacly what we need here: a way for clients to call a function on the GenServer and block waiting for the response, but at the same time a way for the GenServer to keep doing work until it has a response **for that specific client**.
+This is exactly what we need here: a way for clients to call a function on the GenServer and block waiting for the response, but at the same time a way for the GenServer to keep doing work until it has a response **for that specific client**.

-In order continue with this strategy, however, we need to ditch `:gen_tcp.recv/2` in favour of receiving TCP messages as Erlang messages.
+In order continue with this strategy, however, we need to ditch `:gen_tcp.recv/2` in favor of receiving TCP messages as Erlang messages.
 We can do that using the `active: true` instead of `active: false` when connecting to the Redis server: when `:active` is `true`, all messages from a TCP socket are delivered as Erlang messages in the form of `{:tcp, socket, message}`.

 What will happen is this: